stebrech/accessible-pdf/_basics/defining-pdf-tags-in-indesign.md

 post_title: Defining PDF tags in InDesign
 author: Stefan Brechbühl
 post_excerpt: >
-  In InDesign, the heading tags can be defined within the paragraph style options.
-Go to “Export Tagging” and assign your paragraph style to the proper PDF tag.
+  In InDesign you can define heading tags manually through the paragraph style settings.
+For tables, lists and footnotes you’ll automatically get the appropriate tags if you use the available tools correctly.
 layout: basics
 permalink: >
   https://accessible-pdf.info/en/basics/defining-pdf-tags-in-indesign/